-Our operations and performance depend significantly on global, regional and U.S. economic and geopolitical conditions.
-The global macroeconomic environment continues to be challenging due to the effects of increases in inflation globally, instability in global credit markets, uncertainty regarding global central bank monetary policy, instability in the geopolitical environment in many parts of the world, current economic challenges in China, and other factors.
+Our operations and performance are significantly impacted by global, regional and U.S. economic and geopolitical conditions.
+The global macroeconomic environment continues to be challenging due to the effects of inflation globally, instability in global credit markets, uncertainty regarding global central bank monetary policy, instability in the geopolitical environment in many parts of the world, current economic challenges in China, and other factors.
 Periods of diplomatic or armed conflict, such as the ongoing conflict in Ukraine, tensions in the Middle East and China-Taiwan relations, may result in (i) new and rapidly evolving sanctions and trade restrictions, which may impair trade with sanctioned individuals and countries, and (ii) negative impacts to regional trade ecosystems among our customers, partners, and us.
 Noncompliance with sanctions, as well as general ecosystem disruptions, could result in reputational harm, operational delays, monetary fines, lost revenues, increased costs, lost export privileges or criminal sanctions.
-Furthermore, U.S. trade policy could trigger retaliatory actions by other countries, including China, resulting in a "trade war."
-A trade war could result in increased costs for raw materials we use in our manufacturing, foreign governments imposing tariffs on products that we export outside the U.S. or limitations on our ability to sell our products abroad.
-These increased costs would have a negative effect on our financial condition and profitability.